 Accounts such as Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) are tax favored.

-HSA: Contributions are deductible for tax purposes, and medical-expense withdrawals are tax-free.
+HSA: Contributions are deductible for tax purposes, and also medical-expense withdrawals are tax-free.

 FSA: Reduce your taxable income by investing in an FSA for health care or childcare related expenses.